-Data-driven activation of activities (B)
+Data-driven activation of activities (H)

-Imperative and declarative approaches are both activity-centric, i.e., activation of an activity depends on the completion of preceding activities.
+Imperative and declarative approaches are both activity-centric.
 In data-driven approaches (like CH), activities become enabled when data changes.
-An activity is completed if all mandatory data elements have assigned values; i.e., mandatory information is provided.
-This affects one requirement of the category Processes.
+An activity is completed if all mandatory data elements have assigned values.

 Processes.
 Activities can be automatically skipped at runtime if their data elements are provided by other activities; i.e., mandatory data elements are provided by preceding activities.
 This, in turn, enables flexible process execution (i.e., R13 is met).
-In addition, user decisions are supported [PA02] (i.e., R15 is met).
+In addition, user decisions are supported (Pesic & van der Aalst, 2002) (i.e., R15 is met).

-Advanced Role Concept (C)
+Advanced Role Concept (I)

 CH allows to define who shall work on an activity and who may redo or skip it; for this purpose separate roles exist.
 Using the redo-role, for example, CH allows actors to execute activities multiple times.
-This affects requirements of categories Processes and User Integration.

 Processes.
-Based on the execute-role, like in imperative and declarative approaches, actors can be assigned to human activities.
+Based on the execute-role, actors can be assigned to human activities.
 Further, users may select all cases for which they have to perform an activity.
-This enables a process-oriented view (i.e., R12 is met).
+This enables a proc-ess-oriented view (i.e., R12 is met).

 User Integration.
 Since the data elements that are processed during an activity execution are known, fine-grained process authorization at the level of single data elements becomes possible (i.e., R17 is met).
 Despite the introduction of the redo-role, re-executing activities arbitrarily often is not possible (i.e., R9 is not fully met).
-Consider the following example.

 Example 21 (Re-execution).
-As illustrated in Fig. 20, role R1 may execute or redo activity A1.
+As illustrated in Fig. 21, role R1 may execute or redo activity A1.
 If all mandatory data elements of a particular activity are available, subsequent activities become enabled immediately.
-Regarding our example (cf. Fig 20b) as long as A2 is not completed (i.e., a value for data element D2 is not set), R1 may redo activity A1.
-However, after completing subsequent activity A1, redo is only possible if the user is authorized to redo A2 (cf. Fig. 20c).
+Regarding our example (cf. Fig 21) as long as A2 is not completed (i.e., a value for data element D2 is not set), R1 may redo activity A1.
+However, after completing subsequent activity A1, redo is only possible if the user is authorized to redo A2 (cf. Fig. 21c).
 Otherwise, A1 cannot be redone any longer.